 You may wish to request corrections to any personal information we hold about you if you think the information is inaccurate, out-of-date, incomplete, irrelevant or misleading.

-To request access to or correction of your personal information, please contact the department’s Privacy Officer using the contact the details outlined below under Enquiries and Complaints.
+To get a copy of or update your personal information, contact our Privacy Officer using the contact the details outlined in Enquiries and Complaints.

 We will not charge you to access your personal information under the Privacy Act.
 However, there may be a charge involved for us to process a request under the FOI Act if your request goes beyond a request for your own personal information.
-To assist you with making a decision about which legislative framework is best suited to your request, please visit our Accessing and correcting personal information webpage.
+To help you decide which legislative framework is best suited to your request, see Getting copies of, or updating, information we might hold about you.

 Evidence of identity